skypjack/entt/README.md

 * The `copy` member function template copies one component from an entity to another one.
 * The `copy` member function copies all the components from an entity to another one.

 All the function above mentioned require that the accepted entities are valid.
-In case they are not, an assertion will fail in debug mode and the behaviour is undefined in release mode.<br/>
+In case they are not, an assertion will fail in debug mode and the behaviour is undefined in release mode.

 There exists also an utility member function that can be used to `swap` components between entities:

 ```cpp
 registry.swap<Position>(e1, e2);
 ```

 As usual, it requires that the two entities are valid.
-In case they are not, an assertion will fail in debug mode and the behaviour is undefined in release mode.<br/>
+In case they are not, an assertion will fail in debug mode and the behaviour is undefined in release mode.
 The `get` member function template (either the non-const or the const version) gives direct access to the component of an entity instead:

 ```cpp
 auto &position = registry.get<Position>(entity);
 ```

 It requires only that `entity` is valid.
-In case it is not, an assertion will fail in debug mode and the behaviour is undefined in release mode.<br/>
+In case it is not, an assertion will fail in debug mode and the behaviour is undefined in release mode.

 Components can also be sorted in memory by means of the `sort` member function templates.
 In particular:

 * Components can be sorted according to a component: